 Yes, we absolutely can!
 In fact, that's exactly the reason why we've built this whole website.
 Please check out the downloads, articles, podcasts and videos we put out.
 You'll find tons of information on here.
 Not found what you were looking for?
 Send uns a message and we'll consider your question for our ongoing content (podcast, articles, videos, etc.).
-Or apply for a personal 1-on-1 coaching session with me by clicking the red button at the bottom of this page.
+Or apply for coaching by clicking the big button at the bottom of this page.

 - I have a content idea or want my question to be answered publicly.
 Are you interested?